-Since we are already talking about a blue-eyed Pitbull’s appearance, I would also like to add that the color we perceive in their eyes is not really blue.
-In fact, their iris is colorless because of the absence of pigments.
+It is fascinating to note that the Pitbull’s blue eye color is not really blue.
+In fact, its iris is colorless because of the absence of pigments.

-We can see the blue color because the light that enters their eyes is said to scatter back in the atmosphere.
-So we perceive the color blue just like how we see the color of the sky and sea.
+The blue color is generated because the light that enters its eyes is scattered back into the atmosphere.
+Hence, we perceive the color blue just like how we see the color of the sky and sea.

-Check out these cute 7-weeks old Pitbull puppies with blue eyes!
+For you to appreciate this better, check out these cute 7-week-old Pitbull puppies with blue eyes!

 Pitbull With Blue Eyes Coat Color Examples (With Pictures)

-In this section, I will be presenting some pictures of Pitbulls, who have rare blue eye coloring.
+This section highlights Pitbulls of different coat colors but have rare blue eye coloring.
 These dogs may have acquired the M locus or have low melanin levels inherited from their parents.

-Grey Pitbull with blue eyes is one of the most common.
-Look at this pup, who isn’t shy to stare at a camera.
+The grey Pitbull is one of the most common coat colors of this breed that has blue eyes.
+This pup isn’t shy to stare at a camera.

-This blue-nosed Pitbull may have gained his blue eyes because of low melanin levels.
+This blue-nosed Pitbull may have gained its blue eyes because of low melanin levels.
 It is considered fascinating because it has two distinguishing features: the color of its eyes and its nose.

 The brown Pitbull with blue eyes looks as adorable as its other Pitbull cousins.
 This may be a result of medium to low levels of melanin.

 This is another rare color combination for a Pitbull.
-Red-nosed Pitbulls are unusual, and when combined with a piercing blue eye, you’ll get this one of a kind robust variety.
+Red-nosed Pitbulls are unusual, and when combined with a piercing blue eye, you’ll get this robust variety.

 The brindle Pitbull is notable for having a coat pattern that resembles tiger stripes.
 This is a result of a genetic mutation which also includes having blue eyes.

-The tri-color Pitbull possess varying shades of grey, tan, and white.
-What makes it more appealing is the presence of its blue eyes that is a product of low melanin production.
+The tri-color Pitbull possesses varying shades of grey, tan, and white.
+It becomes more unique with the presence of blue eyes.

 A blue-eyed Pitbull has the same temperament and personality as its other cousins.